DHTMLX/docs-diagram/docs/guides/integrations/react_integration.md

 #### Adding styles

-To display Diagram Editor correctly, you need to specify important styles for Diagram Editor and its container in the main css file of the project:
+To display Diagram Editor correctly, you need to specify important styles for Diagram Editor and its container in the CSS file of the project:

 ~~~css title="index.css"
 /* specify styles for initial page */